Technical Expertise

 CTA

-What’s your call-to-action?
+What’s your call to action?
 What do you want to leave your listeners with and what would you like them to do next?
 Some CTA’s could be:

-1. Telling listeners to subscribe to the series, leave a review, or rating;
+1. Telling listeners to subscribe to the series, leave a review or rating;

-2. Check out your website;
+2. Check out your podcast website;

 3. Check out a service, product, or even webinar that you’d like them to purchase;